WebOrigami/docs/src/content/cli/intro3.md

 This connects two ideas:

-- A folder like `greetings` is a explorable graph ori can understand.
+- A folder like `greetings` is a async graph ori can understand.
 - ori to convert any graph to a plain JavaScript object with the `@graph/plain` function.

 This means that you can use the `@graph/plain` function to convert a _folder_ to a plain JavaScript object too.
 The keys will be the file/folder names, and the values will be the file contents or folder subgraphs.

 Writing code to work with folder and files this way can be much easier than using Node's file system API directly.
 There is a performance trade-off implied by building an in-memory object to hold the file system data, but in many cases this is still very fast.
 And in practice it can much easier to manipulate a complete file system hierarchy as an in-memory object than working with a file system API.

-Another important benefit of working with explorable graphs is that you can change your mind later about how you want to represent data without having to rewrite code that processes that data.
+Another important benefit of working with async graphs is that you can change your mind later about how you want to represent data without having to rewrite code that processes that data.
 You could start a small project by representing data in a single file and then, if your needs change later, switch to representing that data in a hierarchical tree of files, or data stored as web resources.

 &nbsp;